-Where a shift becomes available that has a different start time, it will be scheduled in classification seniority order to employees who have indicated their preference to work a different start time.
-Where a different start time becomes available with less than eight hours' notice, the shift in question may, at the Employer's option, be filled in accordance with shift preference.
+Where a shift becomes available that has a start time difference of four hours, it will be scheduled in classification seniority order to employees who have indicated their preference to work a different start time.
+Where a different start time becomes available with less than four hours' notice, the shift in question may, at the Employer's option, be filled in accordance with shift preference.
 Changes in preference in start times will only be accepted at designated selection dates.
 Where a different start time becomes available on a posted schedule, it will be offered in order of classification seniority.